Don Taylor (cricketer): Cricket career

+The New Zealand Test team, March 1947.
+Taylor is on the right of the middle row, next to the manager.

 A middle-order batsman, Taylor made his first-class debut in 1946–47, when he scored 205 runs at 51.25 to help Auckland win the Plunket Shield.
 In their last match of the season Auckland needed 236 to beat Canterbury and were 76 for 4 when Taylor came to the wicket.
 He scored 98 not out in an unbroken match-winning partnership of 161 with Bert Sutcliffe.
 Later that season he made 12 batting at number five in his first Test, against England.

 Taylor played for Auckland from 1946–47 to 1948–49, then as a professional for Warwickshire from 1950 to 1953, without establishing himself in the county side, then returned to New Zealand to play for Auckland from 1953–54 to 1960–61.
 Batting for Auckland against Canterbury in 1948-49 Taylor and his partner Bert Sutcliffe achieved a world record by taking part in two opening partnerships of over 200 runs in the one match – 220 and 286.
 His 143 in the second innings of this match was his only first-class century.
 His highest score for Warwickshire was 90 not out against Nottinghamshire.

 Nine years after his first Test, Taylor was recalled to the Test team in 1955–56 against the West Indies after making 254 runs at 36.28 that season in the Plunket Shield.
 Batting at number four in the Third Test he made 43 and 77, top-scoring for New Zealand, and he was retained for the Fourth Test, which was New Zealand's first Test victory; Taylor made 11 and 16.
 He never played for New Zealand again, but John Reid, who captained the unsuccessful New Zealand team in England in 1958, thought Taylor should have been included in the team for his batting skill and experience.

 After his playing career ended, Taylor served as a selector for Auckland in the 1960s.
 He was president of his club, Suburbs-New Lynn, at the time of his death in 1980.